RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/README.md

 I thought it was important to first separate and then compare elementary schools and high schools in Ontario in case this differentiation makes a difference in answering our hypothesis.

-The visualization and descriptive statistics below provide clear breakdown:
+The visualization and descriptive statistics below provide a clear breakdown:

 <p align="center"><img width="500" height="" src="https://github.com/RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/blob/main/NotebookAndViz/BarChartOnPrimarySecondarySchools.png"></p>

 <p align="center"><img width="1000" height="" src="https://github.com/RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/blob/main/NotebookAndViz/DescriptiveStatsPrimarySecondarySchools.png"></p>

+There are 4 times more elementary schools than high schools in Ontario but average high school enrolment is double the elementary average enrolment.
+Max enrolment is also double for high schools than elementary.

-By creating an inner join of the Ontario Schools Covid dataset and the Ontario Schools Enrolment dataset and then creating a scatterplot, the answer to our question is very clear:
+THen by creating an inner join of the Ontario Schools Covid dataset and the Ontario Schools Enrolment dataset and then creating a scatterplot, the answer to our question is very clear:

 <p align="center"><img width="1000" height="" src="https://github.com/RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/blob/main/NotebookAndViz/Answer-Scatterplot.png"></p>
 <p align="center"><img width="650" height="" src="https://github.com/RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/blob/main/NotebookAndViz/Answer2.png"></p>

+There is no correlation between high enrolment and high covid case counts, not even if you break it down by elementary and secondary schools as visualized by the relational plot above.

 These graphs show that most schools that had Covid cases had under 10 max cases in one day, regardless of their enrolment size.
 The elementary school with the highest enrolment in the province reported only the 2nd highest case count in one day in an elementary school (3rd highest overall if you also take high schools into account).
 And the school with the highest enrolment overall only had 3 cases as their max in one day.